interpretor/zyre.js/README.md

   },
   evasive: 5000,    // Timeout after which the local node will try to ping a not responding peer
   expired: 30000,   // Timeout after which a not responding peer gets disconnected
+  port: 49152,      // Port for incoming messages, will be incremented if already in use
   bport: 5670,      // Discovery beacon broadcast port
   binterval: 1000,  // Discovery beacon broadcast interval });